December 5, 2024

 The Problem:

-Pests like spider mites, aphids and mealybugs suck the sap from the leaves, weakening the plant and causing black or discolored spots.
+Pests like spider mites, aphids and mealybugs can make your peace lily weaker and cause black spots.

 Signs of Pest Infestations:

-• Visible bugs or webbing on the plant.
+• Bugs or webbing you can see on the plant.

 The Fix:

-2. Apply Neem Oil: Spray the plant with neem oil or an insecticidal soap, focusing on the undersides of leaves.
+2. Apply Neem Oil: Spray your peace lily with neem oil or an insecticidal soap.
+You should be focusing on the undersides of the leaves.

 7. Overfertilization